paramraghavan/serverless-py-alexa-skill/README.md

 aws configure --profile slsflaskapp aws configure list-profiles

+# Create Endpoint
-# Create Endpoint, this has all our logic what to do when a invokation and intents  calls are made
+This has all our logic what to do when a invokation and intents  calls are made deploys lambda endpoint.
+To deploy and remove lambda you need to setup credentials token configure credentials token, make sure u have an aws user created with appropriate permissions on aws
-# deploys lambda endpoint
-# to deploy and remove lambda you need to setup credentials token
-# configure credentials token, make sure u have an aws user created with appropriate permissions
-# on aws
 - serverless deploy -v --stage dev
 # removes the deployed lambda endpoint
 - serverless remove -v --stage dev